DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforeeditstart_event.md

 ### Description

-@short: fires before editing of a cell has started
+@short: Fires before editing of a cell has started

 ### Usage